sixteenbit/generator-scratch/README.md

 ## About

-Scratch is a starter theme generator based on <code>_s</code> and <code>Foundation</code>.
-It's a theme meant for hacking so don't use it as a <em>Parent Theme</em>.
+Scratch is a starter theme generator based on _s and Foundation.
+It's a theme meant for hacking so don't use it as a Parent Theme.
 Instead try turning it into the next, most awesome, WordPress theme out there.

 ## Setup

 #### Install Yeoman

     npm install -g yo

 #### Install Grunt.js

     npm install -g grunt-cli

-#### Install Bower

-    npm install -g bower

 #### Install generator-scratch